robertknight/babel-plugin-mockable-imports/README.md

 # babel-plugin-mockable-imports

-A Babel plugin that transforms JavaScript modules (CommonJS or ES2015 style) to enable mocking of their dependencies in tests.
+A Babel plugin that transforms JavaScript modules to enable mocking of their dependencies in tests.

 See the Usage section below for information on getting started, and the FAQ at the end of the README for a comparison to alternative solutions.